archivsozialebewegungen/WhisperCrawler/README.md

 # WhisperCrawler
-Simple Crawler that detects new audio files an transcribes them with whisper
+Simple Crawler that detects new audio files and transcribes them with whisper